ziqianggeoffreychen/webchat_officialAccount_helper/README.md

-# webchat_officialAccount_helper
+# wechat_officialAccount_helper
-For an easy read for webchat offical account articals.
+For an easy read for wechat offical account articals.